Other Seabirds of The Petrel Station

 Scientific name: Hydroprogne caspia

-Caspian Terns are the largest tern species in the world, and with a wingspan of around 1 metre they are impressive birds to see.
-They are especially striking to watch when hunting, as they patrol the harbour and then suddenly drop down to snatch prey from the ocean surface.
+Caspian Terns are the largest tern species in the world, and with a 1 metre wingspan they’re impressive birds to see.
+They are especially striking to watch when hunting, as they patrol the harbour and then suddenly dropping down to snatch prey from the ocean surface.

 Red-billed Gull